-Mold usually grows under floors, on walls, ceilings, or in less accessible or confined spaces like basements and attics.
+Mold usually grows under floors, walls, ceilings, or in less accessible or confined spaces like basements and attics.

-Mold can pose serious health effects like coughing, runny nose, itchy eyes and skin, difficulty breathing, flu-like symptoms, respiratory dysfunction, nose bleeds, diarrhea, headaches, and in severe cases, the inhalation of mold spores can cause mycotoxins and other severe health issues.
+Mold can pose serious health effects like coughing, runny nose, itchy eyes and skin, difficulty breathing, flu-like symptoms, respiratory dysfunction, nose bleeds, diarrhea, and headaches.
+In severe cases, the inhalation of mold spores can cause mycotoxins and other severe health issues.

 New York Law